yorgos-s/SlotMachine-SemiWeighted/README.md

 # SlotMachine-SemiWeighted
- A slot Machine methid that produces semi-weighted results
+ A slot Machine method that produces semi-weighted results